 Tips on how to dress for the weather

-Winter is right around the corner and we are getting ready for cooler temps...we can ride all winter if we are READY!!
+Winter is here and we're gearing up for cooler temps...we can ride all winter if we are READY!!
 Here are the DTH dressing tips for winter riding!!

 The key to keeping warm in winter riding is LAYERS...from the skin out here...are our best suggestions for a warm winter riding season